Suea Rong Hai Recipe (Thai Crying Tiger Steak)

 What is crying tiger sauce

-- Golden mountain sauce – This Thai soy sauce is popular in Thai cuisine for its savory, umami flavor.
+- Golden mountain sauce – A savory Thai soy sauce with a strong umami punch.

 - Black peppercorns